 This article explains one easy workaround to a lot of Visual Studio authentication issues.
 Personally, it’s helped me multiple times when Cloud Explorer has gotten into a weird authentication loop or Visual Studio stops seeing my MSDN subscription.
 And it also helps you clean up any old and unused credentials – such as the ones you only used once in 2018 to log into a customer’s Azure environment to debug an issue they had with their AppInsights extension on an app service (and that ended up being Microsoft running v3 of their extension in v2 mode by default, where it’ll crash if it gets more than 10 lines of logging per second.
 No, I’m not bitter.)

 Anyway.
 What was the issue at hand again?

-Okay – so how do we fix this?
+Gets pretty annoying.
+But okay – how do we fix this?

 Before taking the steps below, make sure you do actually have your credentials logged in a password manager somewhere.
 You’ll need to reauthenticate at the end of the process.